dannychapman/dannychapman.github.io/_posts/2014-03-11-static-workflow.md

 What’s interesting in reverting to static files is just that - the files.
 By representing website content in a file, and not somewhere in a database, how you interact with that file can change.

 To be clear, I think it’s important to not conflate git and GitHub when it comes to static site generation.
 If you’re using GitHub pages and Jekyll, then git is indeed baked in.
 But, a static site does not by definition mean you’re using git.
-What it does mean, is you now have a physical file, that lives *somewhere*, and that makes things interesting.
+What it does mean, is you now have a physical file, that lives *somewhere*, rather than a database.
+That makes things interesting, and generally speaking, much more flexible.
 A simple markdown file can be edited offline, in text editor, online is a SAAS product, or managed directly in a version controlled flow of your choice — git, or otherwise.

 ### Structured Content